-Due to the current restrictions caused by the Covid-19 pandemic, our auctions will be live-streamed via our website with remote bidding by proxy, telephone or internet (you will not be able to attend the auction in person).
 You will need to pre-register for each auction by completing our online registration process, provide your identification and securely register your debit card details with SagePay no later than 24 hours prior to the start of the auction.

 SagePay will authenticate and securely store your card details, but NO payment will be taken unless you are a successful purchaser.
 In the event that you make a purchase we will automatically take a payment from your registered card.
-You must therefore ensure you have sufficient funds in your bank account for the 10% deposit, subject to a minimum of £5,000 plus the administration fee of £1,440 inc Vat.
+You must therefore ensure you have sufficient funds in your bank account for the 10% deposit, subject to a minimum of £5,000 plus the administration fee of £1,680 inc Vat.
 There is a maximum amount we can automatically take from your card and you must be available by telephone on the auction day to make a top-up payment if required.
-If you do not register your card details with SagePay prior to the auction, you may not be able to bid.
+If you do not register your card details with SagePay prior to the auction, you will not be able to bid.

 If you are bidding on behalf of a company and don’t have a debit card, you can alternatively transfer your funds to our client account in advance of the auction.
 If you are bidding from overseas you must transfer your funds in advance.
 Please contact us to discuss your circumstances and we will explain the process further.

 It is your responsibility to ensure you have completed all of your pre-auction checks which should include viewing the property, reading the legal pack (which can include costs in addition to the purchase price), checking the addendum for any changes to the catalogue, reading the important information, common auction conditions and remote bidding terms and conditions as well as arranging a survey and your finances (if applicable).

 Please note that Bond Wolfe Auctions cannot be held responsible for internet/connection/communications problems which stop you from being able to bid for any of our auction properties.